KnollYehuda/JAVA-Pipe-Game-Board---Server-Side/README.md

 - Best First Search
 - Hill Climbing

-In the project I also developed a system that provide solutions for same-format games (implements the main Interface) For more information contact me - knollyuda@gmail.com
+In the project I developed a system that provides solutions for same-format games (implements the main Interface) For more information contact me - knollyuda@gmail.com